z2de/universal-test/README.md

         end
     end

-    -- Update Tracers
+    if Tracers then
         for player, tracer in pairs(Tracers) do
             if tracer and tracer.Remove then
                 tracer.Color = Settings.Tracer.Color
                 tracer.Thickness = Settings.Tracer.Thickness
                 tracer.Transparency = Settings.Tracer.Transparency
             end
         end

-    -- Update Health Bars
+    end

+    if HealthBars then
         for player, healthBar in pairs(HealthBars) do
             if healthBar and healthBar.Remove then
                 healthBar.Color = Settings.ESP.HealthBar.Color
+            end
         end
     end